KarimAlMaghribi/Regress/README.md

 `/prompts` exposes all stored prompts and the table is created automatically if it does not exist.
 The same service now also manages pipelines.
 Use `/pipelines` to list and create pipelines or `/pipelines/{id}` to update and delete them.
+The `pipeline-api` also checks for the `pipelines` table on startup and creates it if necessary, so migrations do not need to be run manually.

 ## Running with Docker